cboulanger/eventrecorder/readme.md

 argument passed to the name of the macro in the script.

 Do not expect any functionality beyond these rather primitive features (such as control structures etc.).
-Any more complex requirement should be should be solved in the target script language.
+Any more complex requirement should be solved in the target script language.

 ## Player mode